tox-dev/tox/docs/changelog/examples.rst

     ``tox --version`` now shows information about all registered plugins - by :user:`obestwalter`

 file ``571.bugfix.rst``::

     ``skip_install`` overrides ``usedevelop`` (``usedevelop`` is an option to choose the installation type if the package is installed and ``skip_install`` determines if it should be installed at all) - by :user:`ferdonline`

-.. see tox/pyproject.toml for all available categories
+.. see pyproject.toml for all available categories  (tool.towncrier.type)